tamulib-dc-labs/docs/docs/source/applications/spotlight/browse-categories.rst

 First you must make sure browse categories show up as a menu option for users.
 To do this, go to the dashboard (can be located by going to the homepage and replacing "home" with "dashboard" in the url).

-Under "Configuration", click on "Appearance" and go to the "Main Menu" tab.
-Make sure the "Browse" box is checked.
+Under "Curation", click on "Browse" and go to the "Main Menu" tab.
+Make sure the "All exhibit items" box is checked.

 ----------------------
 Add tags to digital objects